perfguru87/perftracker-lib/README.md

 ### Manage artifacts (i.e. jobs and tests attachments)

-The perftracker server supports [artifact management](https://github.com/perfguru87/perftracker)
+The perftracker server supports [artifact management](https://github.com/perfguru87/perftracker) An artifact is a file which can be stored as blob file and linked to test or job run, for example it can be test or job log, dump or some test data.
+Many to many links are allowed

 There are three ways how clients can managet the artifacts:
 1. perftracker REST API